-Part C, Medicare Advantage plans offer a maximum out of pocket because they want the policy to be more appealing than Medicare.
-But, the policy is full of financial risk.
+Part C, Medicare Advantage plans offer a maximum out-of-pocket because they want the policy to be more appealing than Medicare.
+But, an Advantage policy is full of financial risks.

 For example, most plans have a narrow network of doctors.
 And, if the doctor doesn’t accept the policy, you don’t have coverage.